Alicia-Sheng/Foodie-WebVersion/README.md

 # Brammy

-### This is a program used for healping Brandeis students order food during COVID-19 period.
+### This is a program used for helping Brandeis students order food during COVID-19 period.